Ifeanyi55/Biodiversity-Dashboard/README.md

 ## Dataset

 This project required the use of a 20GB dataset.
 The dataset covered the whole world, but focus was on data from Poland.
 Therefore, the 20GB dataset had to be filtered down to results from Poland.
-You can achieve that using [miller](https://miller.readthedocs.io/en/6.13.0/), a command line tool can be used to filter the data down to only results from Poland before it is loaded into the R session.
+You can achieve that using [miller](https://miller.readthedocs.io/en/6.13.0/), a command line tool that can be used to filter the data down to only results from Poland before it is loaded into the R session.
 You can accomplish that by running the following simple command in your command line: `mlr --csv filter '$country == "Poland"' occurence.csv > poland.csv`.

 ## Deployment